 - Active treatment with high-dose corticosteroids or other drugs that may suppress your immune response

 People should talk to their healthcare provider about their medical condition, and whether getting an additional dose is appropriate for them.

 COVID-19 VACCINE REGISTRATION FAQs

-At this time the Health Department does not know when the vaccine will be available for individuals younger than 65 years old or for those with underlying medical conditions.
+The Pfizer vaccine is now available for all individuals age 5 and over and the Moderna vaccine is available to all individuals age 18 and over.
 To stay up to date on vaccine information, please check our website and Facebook page often, or check the WV DHHR website for updates.

 Where can I find information about upcoming vaccine clinics?